acm-projects/TalentTrade/README.md

   - Finalize backend and frontend integration.
   - Plan and brainstorm for the presentation.
-  - Work on stretch goals and ensure connectivity between frontend and backend.
+  - Work on stretch goals
+  - Ensure connectivity between frontend and backend.
 <br></details>

 <details>